Tom is perfect for you if you want to get off the beaten track in the central North Island and immerse yourself in New Zealand culture.

 NB.
 The cost of accommodation is not included in your travel pass but under each day we have described our recommended accommodation, along with some free and paid activity suggestions.

 Today you have a full free day to embrace the laid back lifestyle that makes this area such a popular NZ holiday destination.
 Make the most of this special place by taking a scenic walk or kayak to the nearby Cathedral Cove, a paradise-like beach that you might recognize from one of the Narnia films.
-If you prefer water sports, the coast off Hahei is part of the protected Te-Whanganui-a-Hei Marine Reserve, which is a prime place to go scuba diving, snorkelling or take a guided coastal boat tour.
-Tonight, opt to learn how to cook your own 'kai' with a seafood cooking class offered at the accommodation.
+If you prefer water sports, the coast off Hahei is part of the protected Te-Whanganui-a-Hei Marine Reserve, which is a prime place to take a guided coastal boat tour or fully immerse yourself with a snorkelling excursion.

-We depart at midday, leaving the morning free to get involved in one of the many adventure activities on offer in Rotorua.
+We depart at midday, leaving the morning free to get involved in one of the many amazing adventure activities on offer in Rotorua.
 This afternoon our trip takes us further off the beaten track into the remote area of Lake Aniwhenua, voted as one of Stray’s top overnight stops.
-As we drive into the Kaingaroa Forest we will meet up with a respected Maori guide who will lead the group to a sacred archaeological site to view some of NZ’s oldest Maori rock carvings.
-Tonight during your stay at Kohutapu Lodge, you will have the opportunity to learn more about Maori traditions, song, dance and local legends.
-Your hosts will teach you how to prepare a traditional ‘Hangi’ (a feast cooked underground) and provide a cooking demonstration on how to prepare Maori fried bread… yum!
-Sign up to one of the many cultural activities on offer or simply enjoy a sunset drink at the Taniwha Bar overlooking the lake.
+As we drive into the Kaingaroa Forest we will meet up with a respected Maori guide who will lead the group to a sacred archaeological site to view NZ’s oldest Maori rock carvings.
+Tonight, you will have the opportunity to learn more about Maori traditions, including the entertaining stick games traditionally used to teach hand-eye coordination, as well as how to prepare a ‘Hangi’, a sumptuous feast cooked underground.
+Sign up for one of the cultural activities on offer or simply enjoy a sunset drink at the Taniwha Bar overlooking the lake.
 For those visiting during school term, you will be both touched and inspired as you learn about a local community program in which Stray passengers are actively participating.

-This is an express day from National Park back to New Zealand’s largest city, Auckland.
-With an early evening arrival, there’s still time to wander the streets of Auckland, visit the waterfront, do some souvenir shopping and hang out in some of Auckland’s lively cafes and bars.
+This is an express day via National Park heading back to the ‘City of Sails’, Auckland.
+With an early evening arrival, there’s still time to wander the streets of Auckland, visit the Viaduct, do some souvenir shopping or hang out with new friends and share stories about your recent adventures.
+If you are hanging around Auckland for another day or two, don’t miss your chance to jump off the Harbour Bridge or Sky Tower, skydive, or take a wildlife cruise around the Hauraki Gulf.
 We hope you had a blast on your Stray adventure!

 Timetables are subject to change but our team will email you if this happens whilst you are travelling.
 Your online booking account will also show confirmed departure times.